Chloroquine or Hydroxychloroquine

 - No imaging data were presented; severity of chest X-ray findings could predict worse outcomes.

-- Use of other antiviral or immune modulatory agents was not reported.
+- The use of other antiviral or immunomodulatory agents was not reported.

-- The reason for the high mortality in patients who did not receive mechanical ventilation is not clear, especially as most of these patients appear to have had mild/moderate disease on admission.
+- The reason for the high mortality rate among patients who did not receive mechanical ventilation is not clear, especially as most of these patients appear to have had mild/moderate disease at admission.

-This study showed no beneficial effect of hydroxychloroquine plus azithromycin for the treatment of COVID-19 and a possible association of hydroxychloroquine with increased mortality; however, residual confounding may have affected the study results.
+This study showed no beneficial effect of hydroxychloroquine plus azithromycin for the treatment of COVID-19 and a possible association between hydroxychloroquine and increased mortality; however, residual confounding may have affected the study results.

-This multicenter, randomized, open-label trial compared hydroxychloroquine 1,200 mg once daily for 3 days followed by hydroxychloroquine 800 mg once daily for the rest of the treatment duration (2 weeks for patients with mild/moderate COVID-19 [99% of the patients] and 3 weeks for one patient with severe disease) versus standard of care (SOC).10
+This multicenter, randomized, open-label trial compared hydroxychloroquine 1,200 mg once daily for 3 days followed by hydroxychloroquine 800 mg once daily for the rest of the treatment duration (2 weeks for patients with mild/moderate COVID-19 [99% of the patients] and 3 weeks for two patients with severe disease) versus standard of care (SOC).9

 The primary outcome was negative PCR within 28 days.
-Secondary outcomes were alleviation of symptoms (resolution of fever, SpO2 >94% on room air, resolution of respiratory symptoms), markers of inflammation (including C-reactive protein [CRP]), and chest X-ray within 28 days.
-Secondary outcomes for severe cases included all-cause mortality, clinical status, days of mechanical ventilation, extracorporeal membrane oxygenation (ECMO), supplemental oxygenation, and hospital stay.
+Secondary outcomes were alleviation of symptoms (resolution of fever, SpO2 >94% on room air, resolution of respiratory symptoms), improvement in markers of inflammation (including C-reactive protein),and improvement of lung lesions on a chest X-ray within 28 days.

 - 75 patients were enrolled in each study arm.
 Patients were randomized at a mean of 16.6 days after symptom onset.